Tenzing-Wangdu/KPMG_Data_Analytic_Consulting_Virtual_Internship/README.md

 # KPMG_Data_Analytic_Consulting_Virtual_Internship

-Sprocket Central Data Analyst - Read Me
+# procket Central Data Analyst - Read Me

-Introduction
+# Introduction

 Welcome to the Sprocket Central Data Analyst project!
 Sprocket is a client for KPMG and this is a consulting project.
 As a data analyst for Sprockt Central Pty Ltd, my main goal is to boost product sales by identifying target customers who can add the highest value to the company.
 This Read Me file will provide an overview of the project, key objectives, and the methodology used to achieve them.

-Company Overview
+# Company Overview

 Sprocket Central specializes in providing top-quality bikes and accessories to its customers.
 The company is committed to delivering exceptional products that cater to the needs of bike enthusiasts.
 To enhance sales and maximize profitability, it is crucial to gain insights into customer preferences and target the right audience.

-Project Objectives
+# Project Objectives

 The primary objectives of this project are as follows: